mjw99/cytospade/README.md

 cd cytospade
 mvn package

+# From the "Plugins"-->"Install Plugin from File" menu, select the jar that
-# Copy the resulting jar in ./target to your cyctoscape plugins directory
+# has been build and placed in ./target